 § 4 of the Displaced persons Ordinance foresees that temporary protection is granted until 3 March 2023 and will be prolonged automatically by half a year or a year in case the TPD is not withdrawn by a Council decision.
-The Ordinance was amended by the government on 30 January 2023 stating that the temporary stay will be prolonged until 4 March 2024.
-An application for renewal was not necessary: ID cards for the beneficiaries were sent automatically between January and February 2024 to all those with a main residence registration in Austria.
-No issues were reported in practice.
+The Ordinance was amended by the government on 30 January 2023 stating that the temporary stay will be prolonged until 4 March 2024.11 Since the TPD was prolonged until March 2026, the Ordinance is automatically prolonged until 4 March 2026.
+An application for renewal is not necessary: ID cards for the beneficiaries will be sent automatically between December 2024 and January 2025 to all those with a main residence registration in Austria.12 No issues were reported in practice in the automatic redistribution of ID cards upon prolongation e.g. in 2023.